kubeflow/kfp-tekton/sdk/FEATURES.md

 ### Any sequencer

-When any one of the dependencies complete successfully, the Job will be started.
-Order doesn’t matter, but don’t wait for all the job status.
+When any one of the tasks dependencies complete successfully, the dependent task will be started.
+Order of execution of the dependencies doesn’t matter, and the pipeline doesn't wait for all the task dependencies to complete before moving to the next step.
+Please follow the details of the implementation in the [design doc](https://docs.google.com/document/d/1oXOdiItI4GbEe_qzyBmMAqfLBjfYX1nM94WHY3EPa94/edit#heading=h.dt8bhna4spym).

 For example:

 ```
 from kfp_tekton.compiler.any_sequencer import after_any